ChandlerJayCalkins/dnd_spellbook_maker/README.md

 ### Example Program

 This program makes a spellbook.
-It assumes the directory it is in has "spells", "fonts", and "img" folders populated with certain files, including subdirectories with spell files in the "spell" folder.
+It assumes the directory it is in has the same "spells", "fonts", and "img" folders from this repository with all their contents.

 ```Rust
 use dnd_spellbook_maker;